 All medicines have risks and benefits.
-Your doctor has weighed the risk of you using this medicine
+Your doctor has weighed the risks of you taking

-CARDOL against the benefits he/she expects it will have for you.
-If you have
+CARDOL against the benefits it is expected to have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may want to read it again.

-What Cardol is used for
+What CARDOL is used for

-Ask your doctor if you have any questions about why Cardol was prescribed for you.
+Ask your doctor if you have any questions about why CARDOL was prescribed for you.

 Your doctor may have prescribed it for another reason.

-How Cardol works
+How CARDOL works

-Cardol belongs to a group of medicines called beta-blockers.
+CARDOL belongs to a group of medicines called beta-blockers.

 It works by changing the body's response to some nerve impulses, especially in the

 It decreases the heart's need for blood and oxygen and therefore reduces the amount

 of work the heart has to do.
 As a result, it helps the heart to beat more regularly.

 This medicine is not addictive.

-Before you take Cardol
+Before you take CARDOL